Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Case Studies

 In Table \ref{tbl_eins}, we ask the model to introduce a famous person in the image.
 InstructBLIP gives a blunt response to the user query and does not follow the instruction of ``introduction''.
 This might be due to the conflict between image caption and conversation tasks.
 In the training data, there are a large portion of image caption data that require the model to give a brief description to the image, while the user query in this example expects a detailed introduction to Albert Einstein.
 With MoCLE, the user query is identified and routed to the correct expert that is specialized at such a conversation task, thus, the model outputs a desired response.

 Similarly, in Table \ref{tbl_eleph}, we ask the model to describe the image in a detailed manner.
-InstructBLIP still mistakes this query as an image caption task and gives very short caption to this image.
-Differently, with MoCLE, the model correctly understands the ``in details'' in the instruction and provides sufficient details.
+InstructBLIP still mistakes this query as an image caption task and gives a very short caption.
+Instead, with MoCLE, the model correctly understands the ``in details'' in the instruction and gives sufficient details.